Grapheme: Glyphs

 In the same way that the surface forms of phonemes are speech sounds or phones (and different phones representing the same phoneme are called allophones), the surface forms of graphemes are glyphs (sometimes graphs), namely concrete written representations of symbols (and different glyphs representing the same grapheme are called allographs).

 Thus, a grapheme can be regarded as an abstraction of a collection of glyphs that are all functionally equivalent.

-For example, in written English (or other languages using the Latin alphabet), there are two different physical representations of the lowercase Latin letter "a": "a" and "ɑ".
-Since, however, the substitution of either of them for the other cannot change the meaning of a word, they are considered to be allographs of the same grapheme, which can be written a.
-Similarly, the grapheme corresponding to "Arabic numeral zero" has a unique semantic identity and Unicode value U+0030 but exhibits variation in the form of slashed zero.
+For example, in written English (or other languages using the Latin alphabet), the lowercase Latin letter "a" can appear in different typographic forms.
+Since substitution of one form for another usually does not change the meaning of a word, they are considered to be allographs of the same grapheme, which can be written a.
+Similarly, the grapheme corresponding to "Arabic numeral zero" has a unique semantic identity and Unicode value U+0030 but has variations such as how circular it is drawn or even the slashed zero form.
 Italic and bold face forms are also allographic, as is the variation seen in serif (as in Times New Roman) versus sans-serif (as in Helvetica) forms.

 There is some disagreement as to whether capital and lower case letters are allographs or distinct graphemes.
 Capitals are generally found in certain triggering contexts that do not change the meaning of a word: a proper name, for example, or at the beginning of a sentence, or all caps in a newspaper headline.
 In other contexts, capitalization can determine meaning: compare, for example Polish and polish: the former is a language, the latter is for shining shoes.

 Some linguists consider digraphs like the sh in ship to be distinct graphemes, but these are generally analyzed as sequences of graphemes.
 Non-stylistic ligatures, however, such as æ, are distinct graphemes, as are various letters with distinctive diacritics, such as ç.